ics-jku/GUI-VP_Kit/README.md

 # GUI-VP Kit: A RISC-V VP Meets Linux Graphics -- Enabling Interactive Graphical Application Development

-The goal of this project is to provide a quick-to-create and easy-to-use platform for experimentation with Linux on the open-source SystemC RISC-V based virtual prototype [GUI-VP](https://github.com/ics-jku/GUI-VP).
+The aim of this project is to provide a quick to create and easy to use platform for experimenting with Linux on the open-source SystemC RISC-V based virtual prototype [RISCV-VP++](https://github.com/ics-jku/riscv-vp-plusplus).
-*GUI-VP* is a greatly extended and improved open-source [RISC-V VP](https://github.com/agra-uni-bremen/riscv-vp), that enables the simulation of interactive graphical Linux applications.
+*RISCV-VP++* is a powerful open-source VP that allows simulation of RISC-V platforms capable of running Linux with interactive graphical applications.
-*GUI-VP Kit* handles the generation of all necessary software parts and provides an experimentation environment for running Linux with interactive graphical applications on RV32- and RV64-based VPs.
+*GUI-VP Kit* handles the generation of all the necessary software parts and provides an experimentation environment for Linux with interactive graphical applications.

-*GUI-VP Kit* and *GUI-VP* were created at the [Institute for Complex Systems](https://ics.jku.at/), Johannes Kepler University, Linz.
+*GUI-VP Kit* was originally developed for use with [GUI-VP](https://github.com/ics-jku/GUI-VP), which was introduced together with *GUI-VP Kit* at the *ACM Great Lakes Symposium on VLSI*, by Manfred Schlägl and Daniel Große with [GUI-VP Kit: A RISC-V VP meets Linux graphics - enabling interactive graphical application development](https://ics.jku.at/files/2023GLSVLSI_GUI-VP_Kit.pdf).
+(A BibTex entry to cite to the paper can be found in the last section.)
-They were first introduced in 2023 at the *ACM Great Lakes Symposium on VLSI*, by Manfred Schlägl and Daniel Große with [GUI-VP Kit: A RISC-V VP meets Linux graphics - enabling interactive graphical application development](https://ics.jku.at/files/2023GLSVLSI_GUI-VP_Kit.pdf).
+However, since the integration of the full functionality of *GUI-VP* into *RISC-VP++* in 2023, *GUI-VP Kit* uses *RISC-VP++* for simulation.

-A BibTex entry to cite to the paper can be found in the last section.
+*GUI-VP Kit* and *RISCV-VP++* were created and are maintained at the [Institute for Complex Systems](https://ics.jku.at/), Johannes Kepler University, Linz.

 ## Key Features
 The project
- * downloads and builds [GUI-VP](https://github.com/ics-jku/GUI-VP) (vp executables)
+ * downloads and builds [RISCV-VP++](https://github.com/ics-jku/riscv-vp-plusplus) (vp executables)
  * downloads and builds [buildroot](https://buildroot.org) for rv32 and rv64, including
    * the C/C++ toolchain (gcc, glibc) (also for external use -- see below)
    * the root filesystem (based on busybox)